AmeriCorps VISTA

 AmeriCorps VISTA is a national service program designed to alleviate poverty.
 President John F. Kennedy originated the idea for VISTA, which was founded as Volunteers in Service to America in 1965, and incorporated into the AmeriCorps network of programs in 1993.
 VISTA is an acronym for Volunteers in Service to America.

-On March 11, 2018, President Donald Trump sent his official Fiscal Year 2020 (FY 2020) Budget request to Congress.
-As outlined in his previous fiscal year budgets, this budget proposes the elimination of the Corporation for National and Community Service (CNCS) in FY 2020.
-It provides funding for an orderly shutdown, including all CNCS programs, such as Senior Corps and AmeriCorps (which includes VISTA and NCCC).
-In FY 2019, VISTA was funded at its FY 2017 and FY 2018 levels of $92,364,000 while AmeriCorps (not NCCC) and Senior Corps received increases in their funding levels.
+For FY 2026, VISTA received $103.29M in appropriations from Congress despite being zeroed out in the FY 2026 official budget request that President Donald Trump sent to Congress.
+As outlined in his previous fiscal year budgets, this budget proposed the elimination of the Corporation for National and Community Service (CNCS).
+It provided funding for an orderly shutdown, including all CNCS programs, such as AmeriCorps Seniors and AmeriCorps (which includes VISTA and NCCC).

 Background

 VISTA is an anti-poverty program created by Lyndon Johnson's Economic Opportunity Act of 1964 as the domestic version of the Peace Corps.
 Initially, the program increased employment opportunities for conscientious people who felt they could contribute tangibly to the war on poverty.
 Volunteers served in communities throughout the U.S., focusing on enriching educational programs and vocational training for the nation's underprivileged classes.

 As defined under the Domestic Volunteer Service Act (DVSA) of 1973, VISTA's legislative purpose is to supplement efforts to fight poverty in low-income communities by engaging Americans from all walks of life in a year of full-time service.
 VISTA members support the program's purpose through three primary objectives: 1) encouraging volunteer service at the local level, 2) generating the commitment of private sector resources, and 3) strengthening local agencies and organizations that serve low-income communities.
-There are approximately 5,000 VISTA members serving in over 900 projects throughout the nation.
+There are approximately 2,000 VISTA Volunteers serving in over 650 projects throughout the nation.

-During the Clinton Administration, VISTA was brought under the newly created AmeriCorps program, a division of the Corporation for National and Community Service, and was renamed "AmeriCorps*VISTA".
-VISTA members sign up with a host agency for a full-time term of service – 365 days.
-In return for their service, members are provided with orientation and training, a living stipend calculated at no less than 105% of the poverty line, settling in and transportation costs, child care benefits, and a basic health care plan.
-Upon completion of their one-year term, VISTA members have the option of receiving a cash award or the Segal AmeriCorps Education Award.
-There is also the option for individuals to serve as Summer Associates for terms of 8, 9 or 10 weeks alongside full-time VISTA members for a reduced AmeriCorps Education Award.
+During the Nixon Administration, VISTA was administered by the newly created Federal agency named ACTION, which also included the Peace Corps, The National Student Volunteer Program (NSVP), the Foster Grandparents Program, the Retired Senior Volunteer Program (RSVP), the Service Corps of Retired Executives (SCORE) Program, and the Active Corps of Executives (ACE) Program.
+During the Clinton Administration, VISTA was brought under the newly created AmeriCorps program, a division of the Corporation for National and Community Service, and was renamed "AmeriCorps*VISTA", later changed to "AmeriCorps VISTA."
+VISTA Volunteers sign up with a host agency for a full-time term of service – 365 days.
+In return for their service, VISTA Volunteers are provided with orientation and training, a living allowance calculated at no less than 105% of the poverty line, settling in and transportation costs, childcare benefits, and a basic health care plan.
+Upon completion of their one-year term, VISTA Volunteers have the option of receiving a cash stipend or the Segal AmeriCorps Education Award.
+There is also the option for individuals to serve as Summer Associates for terms of 8, 9 or 10 weeks alongside full-time VISTA Volunteers for a reduced AmeriCorps Education Award.

-Alongside its anti-poverty mandate, the program includes capacity-building work that supports local organizations and provides members with training and skill development for long-term community impact.